ais-lab/pl2map/README.md

 ![demo_vid](assets/demo.gif)

-Recent advances in visual localization and mapping integrate point and line features effectively but at high computational costs.
-We propose a lightweight neural network that jointly represents 3D points and lines, achieving state-of-the-art pose accuracy with minimal overhead.
-A single transformer block encodes line features as point-like descriptors, treated as distinct yet interconnected feature sets.
-Using self- and cross-attention within graph layers, our method refines features before regressing 3D maps via two simple MLPs.
-Experiments show superior indoor localization over Hloc and Limap and a significant lead in outdoor benchmarks, surpassing learning-based approaches.
+We introduce a lightweight neural network for visual localization that efficiently represents both 3D points and lines.
+Specifically, we use a single transformer block to convert line features into distinctive point-like descriptors.
+These features are then refined through self- and cross-attention in a graph-based framework before 3D map regression using simple MLPs.
+Our method outperforms Hloc and Limap in indoor localization and achieves the best results in outdoor settings, setting a new benchmark for learning-based approaches.

 ---
 ## Papers